Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Stochastic collocation and its extension

 In what follows, we focus on the first moment:

-We note that higher moments can be treated in the same way, as these are effectively averages of different output functions, i.e. $\mathbb{E} [u^q] = \mathbb{E} v$ with $v(x) := (u(x))^q$.
-In both cases, the expectation is with respect to the distribution of $X$.

-In stochastic collocation (SC), the integral in (\ref{eq:mean}) is approximated using a quadrature or cubature rule.
+We note that higher moments can be treated in the same way, as these are effectively averages of different output functions, i.e. $\mathbb{E} [u^q] = \mathbb{E} v$ with $v(\mathbf{x}) := (u(\mathbf{x}))^q$.
+In both cases, the expectation is with respect to the distribution of $\chi$.
+In stochastic collocation, the integral in (\ref{eq:mean}) is approximated using a quadrature or cubature rule.
 As is well-known, a high degree of exactness of the integration can be achieved for polynomial integrands with Gaussian quadrature rules.
-Suppose $u(x)$ is approximated by means of Lagrange interpolation, i.e.